 Following the storm, the City of Ocean City responded to the beach and dune erosion on the southern end of Ocean City by placing approximately 90,000 cubic yards of sand on the beach over a 6,000- linear foot area extending from 49th Street to 59th Street.
 This fill was placed via dump trucks and did not use an offshore or inlet sand source.

-On Ludlam Island, Sea Isle City (with funding from the Federal Emergency Management Agency) is proposing to place approximately 500,000 cubic yards of material on the beaches at 1st to 15th Street, 30th to 52nd Street, and 73rd Street to Townsends Inlet.
+On Ludlam Island, the State of New Jersey is proposing to place approximately 312,000 cubic yards of material on the beaches at 1st to 15th Street, 30th to 52nd Street, and portions of Strathmere73rd Street to Townsends Inlet.
 The sand sources proposed for this emergency action are at Corson Inlet (C1) and in Townsends Inlet.
 This work is proposed to begin February 2014 and end in May 2014.
 If implemented, this beachfill could affect the quantities of beachfill needed for the proposed Federal Corps project.